mjohnston/react-native-webpack-server/README.md

 }
 ```

-Start the React Native Webpack Server using the included script.
-You might want to put this in your `package.json`.
+Start react-native-webpack-server using `rnws start`.
+You might want to put this in your `package.json`:

 ```js
 "scripts": {